 On /api-keys:

 acme-web-ci.
 You will see the name later in the overview and in the audit log. - Choose a lifetime: 30 days, 90 days, 1 year, or unlimited.
+1 year is preselected.
 Shorter lifetimes are more secure but require more frequent rotation.

 Copying the plaintext value

-Immediately after creation the portal shows the full plaintext of the key once.
-Copy it right away — we only store a hash, and the plaintext is gone once you close the dialog.
+Immediately after creation the portal shows the full plaintext of the key once, in a warning banner on the page.
+Copy it right away — we only store a hash, and the plaintext is gone as soon as you leave or reload the page.

 If you have lost the value: simply create a new key and revoke the old one.
 We cannot show you the value after the fact.